pedroramaciotti/LogDiv/README.md

 ### Documentation

 If you want precision on a function of LogDiv:
-* what is the purpose of the function of LogDiv
+* what is the purpose of the function
 * what these functions take in entry
 * what they return

 you need to run in a Console Python:
 ```python
 >>> help(function)